kubi2021/plugin.video.mubi/README.md

 ### October 12th 2024

 - improved installation by automatically adding the Mubi Video source to Kodi
+- better user experience with OMDb API, plugins detects if the API Key is missig and notifies the user before the sync

 ### October 11th 2024